How to make a bird feeder

 Wash your hands thoroughly after handling bird feeders and faeces

-Create a wildlife-friendly environment and encourage birds to your garden over winter and early spring by making these nourishing fat cakes.
+Encourage birds to visit your garden or outdoor space throughout winter and early spring by making these nourishing fat cakes.
+They're also a great way to make use of your food scraps and yoghurt pots.

 Find out how the changing seasons affect the birds you’ll see out and about, with spotting tips and photo galleries to guide you.